Nico2046/Kerr-newman-black-hole/README.md

 The curvature invariants of other black hole spacetimes can be deducted from the Kerr-Newman ones by taking the apropriate limit of the black hole under consideration:

-- Kerr spacetime: Kerr-Newman limit when Q -> 0
+- Kerr spacetime: Kerr-Newman limit when $Q\rightarrow 0$
-- Reissner-Nordström spacetime: Kerr-Newman limit when a -> 0
+- Reissner-Nordström spacetime: Kerr-Newman limit when $a\rightarrow 0$
-- Schwarzschild spacetime: Kerr-Newman limit when Q -> 0 and a -> 0
+- Schwarzschild spacetime: Kerr-Newman limit when $Q\rightarrow 0$ and $a\rightarrow 0$

 ---